jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 “The test of a civilization is in the way that it cares for its helpless members.” – Pearl Buck

-“?I think we risk becoming the best informed society that has ever died of ignorance.” – Reuben Blades
+“I think we risk becoming the best informed society that has ever died of ignorance.” – Reuben Blades

 ## Stupidity